Sandeshkhali II: Healthcare

 In 2011, Sandeshkhali II CD Block had 1 rural hospital and 2 primary health centres, with total 36 beds and 5 doctors (excluding private bodies).
 It had 35 family welfare subcentres.
 1,212 patients were treated indoor and 22,544 patients were treated outdoor in the hospitals, health centres and subcentres of the CD Block.

 Sandeshkhali Rural Hospital at Sandeshkhali with 26 beds functions as the main medical facility in Sandeshkhali II CD Block.
 There are primary health centres at Korakanthi (with 10 beds) and Jeliakhali (with 6 beds).

 Although in North 24 Parganas district groundwater is affected by arsenic contamination, tube wells in Sandeshkhali-II block are arsenic safe according to Indian standard (50 μg/L) and in Sandeshkhali-I block only 0.6% of tube wells exceed 50 μg/L.(study conducted by JYDC, an NGO).
 A lab was set up by JYDC in collaboration with UNICEF and the government of West Bengal to monitor drinking water in the area.
 The probable reason may be, in Sandeshkhali, most of the tube wells are deep.
 Shallow tub ewells are saline, so people do not construct shallow tube wells.
 A study of iodine deficiency disorder amongst children found that prevalence of goitre amongst school children was very high at Sandeshkhali.

-Four launches with doctors carrying medicines, sophisticated portable X-ray and echo-cardiograph machines, provided by the French author Dominique Lapierre move along the waterways of the Sundarbans to its furthest corners.
+Four launches with doctors carrying medicines, portable X-ray and echo-cardiograph machines, provided by the French author Dominique Lapierre move along the waterways of the Sundarbans to its furthest corners.
 Residents of such places as Sandeshkhali, Basanti, Gosaba and Kultali have felicitated him when he came in 2004.